-- 32. The General Assembly should consider amending Section 1-123(4) of the General Statutes to refer to a complete set of financial statements.
-(2018 PA 18-137 Section 7) - 33.
+- 31. The General Assembly should consider amending Section 4-33a of the General Statutes to require state agencies to notify the Auditors of Public Accounts when breaches involving personally identifiable information or private health information occur by the agencies or their contractors.
+(2018 PA 18-137 Section 2) - 32.
+The General Assembly should consider repealing Section 32-605(b) of the General Statutes to eliminate a redundant compliance audit of the Capital Region Development Authority.
+(2018 PA 18-137 Section 11) - 33.
+The General Assembly should consider amending Part III of the State Code of Ethics to allow the Office of State Ethics to receive complaints and investigate alleged violations of state or quasi-public agencies retaining lobbyists, as prohibited by 1-101bb of the Connecticut General Statutes.
+(2018 PA 18-137 Sections 17 through 22) - 34.
+The General Assembly should consider amending Section 4-37f(8) of the General Statutes to increase the threshold for requiring an annual audit of foundations established for the principal purpose of supporting or improving a state agency from \$100,000 to \$250,000.
+(2018 PA 18-137) Section 4) - 35.
+The General Assembly should consider amending Section 1-123(4) of the General Statutes to refer to a complete set of financial statements.
+(2018 PA 18-137 Section 7) - 36.
 The General Assembly should consider repealing certain obsolete legislation pertaining to the Office of the County Sheriffs under Title 6 of the General Statutes.
-(2018 PA 18-137 Section 27) - 34.
+(2018 PA 18-137 Section 27) - 37.
 The General Assembly should consider enacting legislation to include provisions within Title 8, Chapter 127c of the General Statutes to prohibit the disclosure of the names or any information concerning applicants for or recipients of assistance from the Department of Housing, unless directly related to the administration of the assistance program.
-(2017 PA 17-177 Section 1) - 35.
+(2017 PA 17-177 Section 1) - 38.
 The General Assembly should consider clarifying whether the State Fund Commission that administers the Solders', Sailors' and Marines' Fund is a public agency subject to freedom of information laws.
-(2017 PA 17-189 Section 1) - 36.
+(2017 PA 17-189 Section 1) - 39.
 The General Assembly should amend the Statutory Provisions of the State Whistleblower Act to include Probate Courts.
 (2017 PA 17-136 Section 1)